Skip to content

 # *.listen, audit.jsonl

-init writes a single sectioned firma.toml ([project] + [authority] + [sidecar.*]).
+firma config writes a single sectioned firma.toml ([authority] + [sidecar.*]).
 Existing files are preserved unless --force is set. state_dir is not embedded in the config — it is always resolved from --state-dir / FIRMA_STATE_DIR / XDG.

-You can also skip init entirely: firma run <agent> invokes the same scaffold implicitly the first time it cannot discover a firma.toml.
+You can also skip firma config entirely: firma run <agent> invokes the same scaffold implicitly the first time it cannot discover a firma.toml.

-See Initialize a project with firma init for the full flag table.
+See Initialize a project with firma config for the full flag table.

 Terminal window